Our Four Favorite Free Social Media Tools for B2B Companies

 How to use it: Identify key topics about which your business has the potential to be influential, find key influencers around these topics, follow them and begin to interact by reposting their content, replying to their posts, and answering questions they pose.

-What it does: Social Mention is a social media analysis platform that searches user-generated content from across the web and provides insight on interactions about your brand or company
+What it does: Brand Mentions’ Social Mention is a simple-to-use social media search tool that aggregates user-generated content from across the internet into a single stream of information, allowing you to track and measure what people are saying about your brand anywhere on the globe, in real-time.

 DivvyHQ